jagoncalves14/allocate-reviewers/README.md

 **GOOGLE_CREDENTIALS_JSON** (GitHub Actions): Full JSON content of your Google Service Account credentials file.

-**SHEET_NAME**: The name of the Google Sheet that contains both "FE Devs" and "Teams" tabs.
+**SHEET_NAME**: The name of the Google Sheet (the code will use the first two sheet tabs by index).

 **DEFAULT_REVIEWER_NUMBER**: Default number of reviewers (used as fallback when "Number of Reviewers" column is empty).

 **EXPERIENCED_DEV_NAMES**: Comma-separated list of experienced developer names (e.g., `"Joao, Pavel, Chris, Robert"`).
-- Used by **both** FE Devs and Teams rotations
+- Used by **both** individual developer and team rotations
-- FE Devs: Ensures every developer gets at least one experienced reviewer
+- Individual Developers: Ensures every developer gets at least one experienced reviewer
 - Teams: Used to fill reviewer slots for teams with insufficient members